ska-sa/aiokatcp/doc/tutorial.rst

 server's logs.
 Thus, :exc:`~aiokatcp.connection.FailReply` should be used when the error is "expected" (such as due to the client's mistake) while other exceptions should generally indicate a serious problem in the server.

+There are a few other ways to make replies.
+You can set a reply by calling :meth:`.RequestContext.reply` — in this case your coroutine must return ``None``.
+A convention used by several katcp requests is to respond with a sequence of informs, followed by an ``ok`` reply with the number of informs.
+Such a response can be produced by calling :meth:`.RequestContext.informs`, and this may be more efficient than sending informs individually.

 .. _type-conversions: